-We currently lease approximately 28,000 square feet of office and laboratory space in Irvine, California under certain leases that expire in January 2024.
+We currently lease approximately 27,807 square feet of office and laboratory space in Irvine, California under certain leases that expire in January 2024, with a renewal option for a term of three years.
 We believe that this space will be sufficient to meet our needs for the foreseeable future and that any additional space we may require will be available on commercially reasonable terms.